intel/llvm/scripts/core/INTRO.rst

      - Enables the XPTI tracing layer, see Tracing_ for more detail.
    * - UR_LAYER_ASAN \| UR_LAYER_MSAN \| UR_LAYER_TSAN
      - Enables the device-side sanitizer layer, see Sanitizers_ for more detail.
+   * - UR_LAYER_MOCK
+     - Enables adapter mocking for test purposes.
+Similar behavior to the null adapter except entry points can be overridden or instrumented with callbacks.
+See Mocking_ for more detail.

 Environment Variables
 ---------------------